I am standing at the window

 and perpetuate the cycle of life and the living.

-and so his depth-perception is gracefully full of Self-awareness.
+and his depth-perception is gracefully full of self-awareness.

 To witness a Self full of Self-awareness

-is to behold a Self aware, of Nature.
+is to behold a Self aware, of the Nature of Self.

-nor does he need some person to Rule him,
+nor does he desire a person to Rule him,

 or someone to tell him what rules to live his life by.